DATA-BACKED GUIDE · UPDATED JULY 2026

 Small bathroom and cloakroom refit cost in the UK

 A cloakroom or small bathroom sounds like it should be cheap, but a tiny room does not always mean a tiny bill.
-The same trades still have to come out, and working in a cramped space can be slower, not quicker.
-The real prices below come from actual prices so you can see what a small refit genuinely costs.
+The same trades still have to come out, and working in a cramped space can be slower, not quicker, than fitting a full-size bathroom.
+The real prices on this page show what a small refit genuinely costs once you strip away the assumption that size and price move together.

 The quick version